lightningdevkit/lightningdevkit.org/docs/_blog/sensei-uses-ldk-to-build-a-multi-node-lightning-server-application.md

 One goal of the project was to design an application that could make running multiple lightning nodes as lightweight as possible in terms of resource utilization.
 Sensei needed a lightning implementation that was designed for low resource environments and could enable sharing of specific components across a set of nodes.
 # What we did?

-LDK’s flexibility was the main reason I chose LDK as Sensei’s lightning implementation over other options. .
-I really needed a way for all of the nodes to share certain components (block data, network graph message handling, pathfinding, etc) and LDK allowed this functionality out-of-the-box.
+LDK’s flexibility was the main reason I chose LDK as Sensei’s lightning implementation over other options.
+I really needed a way for all of the nodes to share certain components (block data, network graph message handling, pathfinding, etc) and LDK allowed this functionality out of the box.

 ![Sensei architecture](../assets/sensei-architecture.svg)